-Income tax benefit for the year ended December 31, 2022, was \$6.4 million, compared to \$19.1 million in the prior year.
+Income tax benefit for the year ended December 31, 2022, was \$6.4 million.
 Our effective income tax rate was 2.2% for the year ended December 31, 2022, and differs from the U.S. federal statutory rate of 21% primarily due to the impairment of goodwill for certain 2021 acquisitions which was not deductible for U.S. tax purposes, increases in our valuation allowance on U.S. deferred tax assets, and the establishment of a valuation allowance for Canadian deferred tax assets.
-As described in Note 4 - Goodwill and Intangible Assets, Net, during the year ended December 31, 2022, we fully impaired the goodwill associated with all 2021 acquisitions.
+As described in Note 3 - Goodwill and Intangible Assets, Net, during the year ended December 31, 2022, we fully impaired the goodwill associated with all 2021 acquisitions.
 In connection with the measurement period adjustments associated with 2021 acquisitions, the Company recorded a net deferred tax liability which provided an additional source of taxable income to support the realization of the pre-existing deferred tax assets.
 The Company's income tax benefit was partially offset by income taxes from certain foreign subsidiaries.
-For the year ended December 31, 2021, income tax benefit was primarily the result of a reduction in the valuation allowance recorded against our net deferred tax assets.
-In connection with the acquisition of the H&G Entities, we recorded a net deferred tax liability in 2021 which provided an additional source of taxable income to support the realization of the pre-existing deferred tax assets.